meeetju/book/kubernetes.md

 The kube command line tool `kubectl` (kube control).
 It is used to deploy and manage applications on a Kubernetes cluster.

+- Delete everything on Kubernetes

+        kubectl delete all --all

 ## Yaml

 - To create a Pod based on the `.yml` use: